Shark-with-Blue-Shoes/Peano-Num-Converter/README.md

 # Peano to/from number converter

-This is a simple python script that can convert numbers to Peano notation and vice versa.
+Vibe coded slop that can convert numbers to Peano notation and vice versa.

 From Peano to number:
 `python convert.py "S(S(S(S(S(O)))))"`